dwalleck/budget-balancer/.github/ACTIONS_FIX.md

 - Ubuntu 24.04 deprecated the 4.0 version of WebKit GTK
 - The 4.1 version is API-compatible for Tauri v2
 - No code changes required, only package name update

+**Additional Tauri Dependencies**:
+- `libssl-dev`: Required for secure connections and cryptography
+- `libayatana-appindicator3-dev`: Enables system tray functionality
+- `webkit2gtk-driver`: WebKit runtime components
+- `xvfb`: X virtual framebuffer for headless environments (testing)
+- These packages are essential for the `glib-sys` crate and Tauri compilation

 ## References